 Air tools come in a number of different forms, allowing the user to complete numerous tasks and jobs.
 Pneumatic air tools are able to handle tasks like painting, filling tires, and cleaning hard to reach services.
-Some of the most popular air tools include brad nailers, caulking guns, coil nailers, fastening tools, drills, grease guns, and wrenches.
+Some of the most popular air tools include brad nailers, caulking guns, coil nailers, fastening tools, drills, grease guns, and impact wrenches.
 Here is a list of the different types of air tools for air compressors.
 Air compressor tools are typically quite long lasting.
 Usually the only maintenance you’ll need to do is to oil them.
 Since they attach directly to an air line for the compressor using a coupler, you can easily make changes.
 If you are looking for a high quality air compressor you might want to read air compressor reviews before you make a buying decision.

 Impact wrenches & small to medium compressors